libratbag/libratbag/DBusInterface.md

 String describing the button type
 #### `ButtonMapping`
-- type: `u`, read-only, mutable
+- type: `u`, read-write, mutable

-uint of the current button mapping (if mapping to button)
+The uint of the current button mapping (if mapping to button).
+If written to, this sets the action type to "button" and the mapping to the given button.

 #### `SpecialMapping`
 - type: `s`, read-only, mutable